Policy Tours |

 Exploring the Pacific Northwest’s Space Innovation Corridor

 Thursday, July 24 approximately 8am - 2:30pm Join us for an exclusive policy tour showcasing the Greater Seattle region’s rapidly growing space cluster.
-This tour will take attendees behind the scenes at several leading-edge aerospace hubs, including a visit to Portal Space Systems, a trailblazer in advanced propulsion and space infrastructure.
-Participants will gain first-hand insight into the innovations shaping commercial space exploration, the regional economic impacts of the Space sector, and how cross-border policy and collaboration can support the growth of this vital industry.
+This tour will take attendees behind the scenes at several leading-edge aerospace and space technology hubs, including a visit to Kymeta, a global leader in innovative satellite communications solutions, and Portal Space Systems, a trailblazer in advanced propulsion and space infrastructure.
+Participants will gain first-hand insight into the cutting-edge technologies shaping commercial space exploration, learn about the regional economic impacts of the space sector, and explore how cross-border policy and collaboration can support the growth of this vital industry.
 This tour is limited to 20 people. |

 Offsite Activities